ArthurPicouleau/IoT_Project/README.md

 ## Part 2 : COAP Communication ##

 Secondly, we tried to communicate between two IOT LAB nodes using the Coap protocol.
+Before starting, make sure that the first experiment has been completed or stopped.

 Create a new folder within the riot folder.
 Then copy the main.c file, the Makefile, the gcoap_cli.c and the .ipynb file into your .